fewagency/best-practices/Laravel/Setup new Laravel project.md

 Commit "Setup PHPUnit"

 ### Optional: Namespace the application
+- ssh into Homestead if applicable
-ssh into Homestead, cd to the project directory
+- cd to the project directory

 > php artisan app:name APPNAME

 …and commit "Namespace app"